…About your Notary Commission

-EFFECTIVE JULY 1, 2020: All new notary applicants must complete an approved training course and pass the Montana Notary Exam prior to applying.
+EFFECTIVE JULY 1, 2020: All new and renewing notary applicants must complete at least four hours of approved training and pass the Montana Notary Exam prior to applying.
 Renewing notaries must complete at least four hours of continuing education in the 12 months preceding application or two hours in each of the 3 years preceding renewal.

 Start by contacting your insurance agent or bonding company and requesting a “name change rider.”
 Once you receive the rider, sign it with your new signature and scan it and upload it to your computer for easy access.
 Then login into the Notary Online Portal.
 If you haven’t created your ePass account you will be prompted to do so, and then you will be returned to the portal page where you can select “Update/Renew/Resign Your Commission”.
 The system will prompt you to make any changes and upload the rider.
 You will be notified by email when your amended certificate is available.
 Then you can order a new stamp.